pypa/installer/docs/concepts.md

 This protocol/abstraction is designed to be implementable without a direct dependency on this library.
-This allows for other libraries in the Python Packaging ecosystem to provide implementations of the protocol, allowing for more code reuse opportunities.
+This allows for other libraries in the Python packaging ecosystem to provide implementations of the protocol, allowing for more code reuse opportunities.

 One of the benefits of this fully described interface is the possibility